 Revalla's Labiaplasty Technique

 This outpatient surgery is usually performed under IV sedation in combination with local anesthesia in just over an hour.
-Denver’s board certified plastic surgeon Dr. Hunsicker uses a special technique to reduce uneven or enlarged labia minora to a more comfortable and appealing size and shape.
+Denver’s board certified plastic surgeon Dr. Hunsicker and plastic surgeon Dr. Nguyen use a special technique to reduce uneven or enlarged labia minora to a more comfortable and appealing size and shape.